I have type 2 diabetes and have trouble sleeping and feeling rested. I live alone and wonder if I might have Sleep Apnea?

 ~ Experience a dry throat and or mouth after awakening

-You mentioned you live alone which means you don’t have someone that can observe these symptoms for you.
-So, in your case, I would recommend setting up a recording device while you sleep.
+You mentioned you live alone, which means you don’t have someone that can observe these symptoms for you.
+In your case, I would recommend setting up a recording device while you sleep to record all sounds.
 A smartphone that stays plugged into the electrical outlet would be ideal.
-This way your battery does not run out of juice and you can videotape or use an audio app to record your activities while sleeping.
+This way, your battery does not run out of juice while taping record your sleeping pattern.

 Ask your physician if you can be tested for sleep apnea.